Overall Management

 • Corporate Safety Policy

-Our safety-first culture is underpinned by our Corporate Safety Policy and Corporate Safety Governance Framework.
-They define our approach and objectives for safety management and ensure that safety is an essential duty and responsibility of each director, manager, supervisor and employee at MTR.
+Our safety-first culture is underpinned by our Corporate Safety Policy and Corporate Safety Management Framework.
+They clearly define our approach and objectives for safety management and ensure that safety is an essential duty and responsibility of each director, manager, supervisor and employee at MTR.

 • Environmental Policies

-Our Environmental & Social Responsibility Policy outlines our strategy and approach to conserving resources and minimising and managing our impacts with a specific focus on our three environmental and social objectives and ten commitments.
-This governs all our operations throughout the project lifecycle from conception and construction to long-term operation.
+Our Environmental & Social Responsibility Policy outlines our strategy and approach to conserving resources and minimising and managing impacts, with a specific focus on our three Environmental and Social Objectives and ten commitments.
+This policy applies to all our operations throughout the project lifecycle from conception and construction to long-term operation.

-Our Green Procurement Policy guides employees in incorporating sustainability factors into procurement decisions.
-This policy supports environmental protection initiatives in the supply chain and foster innovative environmental practices with our suppliers.
+Our Sustainable Procurement Policy guides employees in incorporating sustainability factors into procurement decisions.
+This policy supports environmental protection initiatives in the supply chain and fosters innovative environmental practices with our suppliers.

 • Human Rights Policies

 Recognising the importance of diversity in the boardroom, the Board Diversity Policy is in place to enhance the effectiveness of the Board.
-It is because the Corporation endeavours to ensure that the Board has a balanced mix of skills, experience and diverse perspectives necessary for the effective execution of our business strategy.
-The Corporation has also adopted a new Workforce Diversity Policy in early compliance with the requirements of the revised Corporate Governance Code.
+Accordingly, the Corporation endeavours to ensure that the Board has a balanced mix of skills, experience and diverse perspectives to support the effective execution of our business strategy.
+The Corporation has also adopted a new Workforce Diversity Policy ahead of the requirements of the revised Corporate Governance Code.

 Sustainability-related Risk Management

-Sustainability is integrated into the Corporation’s Enterprise Risk Management (“ERM”) framework, enabling us to evaluate and control risks arising from our business operations.
-The ERM framework provides an effective management process to identify and review risks, including sustainability-related risks, across all business units, allowing us to prioritise resources to manage emerging risks systematically.
+Sustainability is integrated into the Corporation’s Enterprise Risk Management (“ERM”) framework, with sustainability-related risks being monitored under one of the Principal Risk Areas (PRAs), “Failure to Develop, Integrate, and Implement Adequate ESG strategy”, as the Corporation streamlined enterprise level risk profile and consolidated enterprise risks under PRAs, and deployed risk dashboards which make reference to quantitative key risk indicators, risk control effectiveness assessments, and assurance information from across the Three Lines functions – enabling us to evaluate and control risks arising from our business operations.
+The ERM framework provides an effective management process for identifying and reviewing risks, such as privacy protection, climate risks, sustainability-related risks, across all business units, allowing us to allocate resources to manage emerging risks systematically.
 The Enterprise Risk Committee, the Executive Committee and the Board-level Audit & Risk Committee regularly review the Corporation’s enterprise risk profile and identify key emerging risks.
 Details of the Corporation’s risk identification and management process can be found in the Corporate Governance Report and the Risk Management section of the Annual Report.

-In addition, the annual stakeholder-driven materiality assessment exercise helps identify, evaluate and prioritise issues which reflect the Corporations’ significant economic, environmental and social impacts.
+In addition, the annual stakeholder-driven materiality assessment exercise helps identify, evaluate and prioritise issues which reflect the Corporation’s significant economic, environmental and social impacts.
 The findings of the materiality assessment are validated by the E&SRSC and reviewed by the Board-level E&SRC.
-For details of our materiality assessment process, please refer to the Materiality Assessment section in our Sustainability Report and Sustainability Website.
+For details of our materiality assessment process, please refer to the Materiality Assessment section of our Sustainability Report and Sustainability Website.